 You can develop self-leadership skills.
 It is the same as most leadership skills; you become good at it through deliberate practice.

-1. Appreciate Your Assets and Build On Your Strengths
+1. Build On Your Strengths

 You likely got the promotion because of your excellent performance, and the organization knows you are ready for the next challenges.